subygan/subygan.github.io/blog/content/tech/cloud/_index.md

 ---
 emoji: ☁️
-title: Cloud shenanigans
+title: Cloud
+descriptions: The ones the that make you wish you'd rather build your own server rack.
 ---

-Twiddling with The cloud 🌈
+It's in the Cloud 🌈